HappyFeet-SolHacks/happy-feet/README.md

-# restful, a sleep tracking app!
+# RESTful, a sleep tracking app!

 Sleep smarter, not harder!
 Let our app and your wearable do the heavy lifting to track your sleep and build heathier habits.